TomasHubelbauer/modern-office-git-diff/README.md

 - [Ben Balter (2015)](https://ben.balter.com/2015/02/06/word-diff)
 - [Martin Fenner (2014)](http://blog.martinfenner.org/2014/08/25/using-microsoft-word-with-git)

 All of these focus on on-demand (non-tracked) generating of text-only versions of the files, do not capture structure changes.
 This project aims to explore the other, potentially less useful, but nonetheless interesting, route of versioning both the compressed and the uncompressed forms of a file in parallel.
-See features and drawback for pros and cons.
+See the Features and Limitations sections for pros and cons.